phillbush/xmenu/README.md

 	             string like "current" or "cursor", specifyingthe monitor where the cursor is on.

-	     -w      Asks the window manager to draw a border around the menu.
-This makes xmenu start torn off.

 	     -t window
 	             Make the menu windows transient for the given window.
 That is, notify the window manager that the menus are bound to the given window.
 This also makes xmenu close when the window is destroyed.

+	     -w      Asks the window manager to draw a border around the menu.
+This makes xmenu start torn off.

+	     -x modifier-button
+	             This option requires an argument of the form modifier-button or button; where modifier is Mod1 to Mod5, or Alt (equivalent to Mod1), or Super (equivalent to Mod4); and button is the number of a mouse button.
+When this option is used, xmenu listens to button presses on the root window, and shows the menu when the given button is pressed on the root window or when that button is pressed together with the given modifier on any window.
+This option makes xmenu run continuously; so it should be used when xmenu is invoked in background on a X11 startup file (like ~/.xinitrc or ~/.xsession).
+This option cannot be used together with -w or -t.

 	     If the argument title is given, the title of the menu window is set to it.